The person at the center of this case

 Start here

-Watson may have changed his appearance and may be dressing in women's clothing—what recent sightings or surveillance footage might confirm his current whereabouts?
+Watson may have changed his appearance and could be dressing in women's clothing—what recent sightings or surveillance footage might confirm his current whereabouts?

-Ronald Scott Watson, a convicted felon, is wanted for his alleged involvement in a July 25, 2020 attack on the ICE building in downtown Atlanta, Georgia, where masked rioters caused over $78,000 in damage using rocks, cinder blocks, Molotov cocktails, and modified fireworks.
-Watson was identified as part of the group that breached fences and vandalized the federal building during a protest, and a federal arrest warrant was issued in July 2025.
-He has ties to Portland, Oregon and Atlanta, Georgia, may have changed his appearance, and may be dressing in women's clothing.
+On July 25, 2020, Ronald Scott Watson allegedly participated in an attack on the ICE building in downtown Atlanta, Georgia, where masked individuals caused over $78,000 in damage using rocks, cinder blocks, Molotov cocktails, and other incendiary devices.
+Watson, a convicted felon, was identified as part of the group and a federal arrest warrant was issued in July 2025.
+He has ties to Portland, Oregon and Atlanta, Georgia, and may have altered his appearance.

 Try asking